-- /h/ coronal sonorant-/h/-C3, C1-/h/-labial, C1-/h/-coronal sonorant, C1-/h/-coronal fricative, C1-labial-/h/ and /h/-C2-glide. - /?/ coronal stop-/?/-C3 and C1-coronal sonorant-/?/. - $/\hbar/ /\hbar/$ -coronal fricative-C3, C1-coronal sonorant- $/\hbar/$ and $/\hbar/$ -coronal fricative-C3. - /S/ coronal fricative-/S/-C3 and C1-velar-/S/.
+- h coronal sonorant-h-C3, C1-h-labial, C1-h-coronal sonorant, C1-h-coronal fricative, C1-labial-h and h-C2-glide. - $2 coronal \ stop-2 C_3$ and C_1 -coronal sonorant-2. - $\hbar \hbar$ -coronal fricative- C_3 , C_1 -coronal sonorant- \hbar and \hbar -coronal fricative- C_3 . - $\S coronal \ fricative \S C_3$ and C_1 -velar- \S .

-As said, similarity avoidance is the factor that blocks gutturals from co-occurring with other gutturals and permits them to co-occur with dissimilar consonants.
-Consequently, the patterning of reš with other consonants could reveal which consonants reš are more similar.
-The fact that reš not only seems to co-occur with gutturals, but in several cases, its co-occurrence is more frequent with them, indicates that reš is not similar to the gutturals.
+As said, similarity avoidance is the factor that blocks gutturals from co-occurring with other gutturals, and permits them to co-occur with dissimilar consonants.
+Consequently, the patterning of resh with other consonants could reveal which consonants resh is more similar to.
+The fact that resh not only seems to co-occur with gutturals, but in several cases its co-occurrence is more frequent with them, indicates that resh is not similar to the gutturals.